WalletConnect/walletconnect-specs/docs/specs/clients/notify/notify-config.md

 - name - name of your app
 - description - description of your app
 - icons - array of icons to use.
 Different icons may be in different formats
-- types - array of available notification types with `name` and `description` schema
+- types - array of available `NotificationType`s

 For example: